jbroadway/docs/docs/2020.1/creator-tools/tutorials/building-interactions-with-a-scoring-system.md

 Right-click **Contents** again and add another cube to the scene.
 This will be a stand for the ball to sit on when it spawns.
 Set its **Transform** settings to the following:

 ![Ball stand](https://www.flipsidexr.com/files/docs/tutorials/ball-stand.png)

-### Unity physics improvements

-Next, let's fix an issue with Unity's physics settings that will occassionally let the ball fall through the floor without triggering a teleport reset.

-Select the floor plane object in the **Hierarchy** and set its scale values to **10**.
-This will prevent you from accidentally throwing the ball too far and missing the reset completely.

-Next, add a **Rigidbody** component to the floor plane, then uncheck **Use Gravity** and check **Is Kinematic**, which will prevent the floor from falling out from under you.
-As a last step, set **Collision Detection** to **Continuous**, which will ensure the ball doesn't go through the floor without triggering the physics collision.

-### Duplicating the ball setup for additional players

 To make our game usable for multiple players, select the ball, its teleport position, and its stand in the **Hierarchy** window, right-click and choose **Duplicate**.